How To Prepare For Med School Interviews: Common Questions

 You’ll likely encounter at least one question regarding current events in medicine, so keeping up with what’s happening in the world is crucial to your success.
 Keep up with political issues, especially when it pertains to healthcare.

-Platforms such as CNN and the New York Times are great resources to help keep up-to-date on health issues.
+Platforms such as CNN and the New York Times are great resources for staying current on health issues.
 Researching scholarly articles and books is also a great way to expand your knowledge.
-The Journal of the American Medical Association (JAMA) is an excellent resource as it publishes original research, reviews, and more about medicine.
+The Journal of the American Medical Association (JAMA) is an excellent resource, publishing original research, reviews, and more about medicine.

 Bioethics, innovative technologies, and medical policies are other great topics to read up on.
 When you discuss a current event during your interview, elaborate on the topic provided.
 Interviewers want to see you know more about your topic than shown at face value.